 - you may simply not have enough space to house one of these contraptions; despite being relatively compact nowadays, they still require a bit of floor space, which makes them impractical for smaller homes

 - there are fewer floor standing boilers to choose from

-If your current floor-standing boiler needs replacement, a new floor-standing model is the most prudent option to pursue.
+If your current free-standing boiler needs replacement, a new floor-standing model is the most prudent option to pursue.
 Most large manufacturers still produce heat-only and combi variants that run on gas, oil, LPG, and biomass fuel.

 If you’re short on space, though, a wall-hung unit may free up some precious room in your home.
-Just keep in mind that you’ll pay more to install it.
+Just keep in mind that you’ll pay more to settle the boiler installation costs.

-That said, you still don’t have to splurge on boiler replacement: check out Warmzilla’s best deals here
+That said, you still don’t have to splurge on boiler replacement: check out Heatable’s best deals here.